 We have identified specific interventions in sickle cell disease (SCD) and β-Thalassemia that hold great promise for a cure.
 Similarly, we have developed a new candidate for a potential curative therapy for HIV that will begin clinical trials at UCSF in 2021.
 Both approaches share a core set of technological and medical approaches that we are developing as a unified program.

 We initiated a partnership with clinical centers of excellence in treating HIV, Sickle Cell Disease and β-Thalassemia in Uganda and India.
 These partners are located in places where SCD, β-Thalassemia, and HIV impact millions of lives and represent the most advanced clinical centers available in each region.

-The GGTI working group will focus on establishing a sustainable pathway to implement cell and gene therapy at the JCRC in Uganda and the CMC in India.
+The GGTI working group will initially focus on establishing a sustainable pathway to implement cell and gene therapy at the JCRC in Uganda and the CMC in India.